matplotlib/matplotlib/doc/users/prev_whats_new/github_stats_3.1.0.rst

 We closed 161 issues and merged 918 pull requests.
 The full list can be seen `on GitHub <https://github.com/matplotlib/matplotlib/milestone/v3.1.0>`__

-The following 151 authors contributed 3426 commits.
+The following 150 authors contributed 3426 commits.

-* <qi.cui@mail.utoronto.ca>
 * Abhinuv Nitin Pitale
 * Adam J. Stewart
 * Alistair Muldal